IntelOrca/biorand/README.md

 <br clear="right"/>

 ### Key item randomization
 This randomizer is able to place key items accordingly so that they always appear in a location that can be accessed prior to the door or object that requires the key.
 Some items crash the game when changing them (such as the locker containing the flamethrower in the lab), and some items do not always spawn in.
 In the cases where an item isn't always available to pick up, a non-essential item will be placed there (i.e. not a key item or weapon).
+Only scripted tyrants from the original game will drop items, and these items will also be replaced with a non-essential item.

 There are several options that affect how items are placed: